Pismo Beach Councilwoman Guthrie faces censure over building project

 By KAREN VELIE

 Pismo Beach Councilwoman Marcia Guthrie is facing censure at Tuesday’s city council meeting after she reportedly violated the Brown Act and ethics rules.
-Guthrie reportedly shared information from a closed session of the city council with applicants for a building project.
-She also reportedly issued directions to city staff regarding the project.
+Guthrie shared information from a closed session of the city council with applicants for a building project.
+She also issued directions to city staff regarding the project.

 A city investigation revealed Guthrie contacted the applicants regarding an accessory dwelling unit on Palisade Avenue in Shell Beach to give them information from a Jan.
 28 closed session meeting.
 The city attorney had instructed her not to speak to the applicant or their representatives about what occurred during closed session.